 Here in this video of a kitesurfer you get to see the point or the other side (I was far side) and the lagoon brown water mass..

 Thunder could be heard far off and that with a carbon rod is not good I had at best a few casts.
-I had a lime green see through rubber thing on the end.
+I had a lime green see-through rubber thing on the end.
 Casting out was also tricky as there were bushes and shrubs around.
 Had I hooked anything there were untold tree or bush roots to contend with.
 It wasn’t an ideal spot but I needed to get a line in.
 Within 2-3 casts I had a big silver flash near my lure and near me – wow excitement.
-Almost as if I had upset a sleeping 20+lb tarpon..heart racing.
+Almost as if I had upset a sleeping 20+lb tarpon..heart was racing.
 Sanchia instinctively knew there had been action.
 She is good at spotting fish action and was annoyed she had missed it.
-I was confidant of more this week.
+I was confident of more this week.
 The tarpon either missed my lure or decided to just play with it.
 I cast a few more times but nothing more rain started to come which in Antigua is usually a lot and for a shorter period.
 Such was my confidence I thought we would be back when the thunder was not.
 We needed to go eat anyway.
 So again it was a blank session but at least I had seen a fish and my hopes were still good.